 Consumer and Patient Engagement

-Patient engagement is a healthcare strategy that strives to improve health outcomes, encourage better patient care, and achieve lower costs.
+Patient engagement is a healthcare strategy that strives acquire and retain patients, improve health outcomes, encourage better patient care, and achieve lower costs.
 It is a concept combining a patient’s knowledge, skills, ability and willingness to manage their own care with communications designed to promote their positive behaviors.
 Patients want to be engaged in their healthcare decision-making process, and those who are engaged in their care tend to be healthier.

 Physician management works to create stable relationships between physicians and health systems for improved network utilization and planning.
 Having a highly-engaged provider network gives organizations a competitive edge leading to optimized growth and enhanced patient care.
 As the average revenue generated by each physician grows, building and maintaining relationships is more important than ever.

 Healthcare marketing is the process of identifying and communicating with qualified prospects, including patients and physicians, through various channels.
 The success of any marketing campaign is directly dependent on effectively targeting the right decision maker at the right location with the right message.
 To do that, marketers can leverage claims data enabling them to develop effective campaigns that can help grow their organizations’ bottom line.